Nico Carrera: Club career

 After a youth career that began with C.F.
 Pachuca and FC Dallas, Carrera made his pro club debut with North Texas SC in USL League One in 2019.
 In July 2020, he signed with Kiel and began his career in Germany on their team in the Under 19 Bundesliga.

 On January 26, 2023, Carrera joined FSV Zwickau on loan.

+On July 9, 2024, Holstein Kiel announced Carrera's move to Toluca.

 International career

-Carrera played for the Mexico national under-17 team before gaining American citizenship and joining the United States U17 roster for the 2019 FIFA U-17 World Cup.
+Carrera played for the Mexico national under-17 team before gaining American citizenship.
+He represented the United States under-17 team at the 2019 FIFA U-17 World Cup.

+Personal life

+Nico is the older brother of Antonio Carrera, who is also a professional soccer player.